influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.6/guides/dashboard-template-variables.md

 <img src="/img/chronograf/v1.6/template-vars-time-dropdown.png" style="width:100%;max-width:549px;" alt="Dashboard time selector"/>

 If using relative times, it represents the time offset specified in the dropdown (-5m, -15m, -30m, etc.) and assumes time is relative to "now".
-If using absolute times defined by the date picker, `:dashboardTime:` is populated with selected lower threshold.
+If using absolute times defined by the date picker, `:dashboardTime:` is populated with lower threshold.

-> In order to use the date picker to specify a particular time range in the past
-> which does not include "now", the query should be constructed using `:dashboardTime:`
-> as the lower limit and [`:upperDashboardTime:`](#upperdashboardtime) as the upper limit.

 ```sql
 SELECT "usage_system" AS "System CPU Usage"